PlaidWeb/publ-site/content/blog/20180507 the trouble with php.md

 and more two-way content.
 Forums became a thing.
 So did early blogs.
 Most of this software started out by having the database just for storage and the software would simply write out static files, but this started to have scaling problems and the webserver got busy with the software writing these files out *all the time*, so it became more common for the software to simply read from the database directly as it ran.
-This helped somewhat, but it also shifted the load to needing to constantly establish and shut down connections to the database, because every time the forum program ran it had to connect.
+This helped somewhat, but it also shifted a significant amount of load over to constantly establishing short-lived database connections, because every time the forum program ran it had to connect.

 ### Hello PHP

-... but then PHP happened.
+At some point, PHP started to get popular.

 PHP itself was originally intended as another way of adding server-side scripting into HTML files; it was in effect a templating system for HTML.
-In the earliest days it was pretty much just treated as another scripting language.
-The server would be configured to consider `.php` as another name for `.cgi` or `.pl` or whatever, and the file had to be set up like a proper script; it needed to start with `#!/usr/local/bin/php` and it needed to be set executable with the correct permissions and so on.
+In the earliest days it was often just treated as another scripting language; the server would be configured to consider `.php` as another name for `.cgi` or `.pl` or whatever, and the file would still be run as a script.
+In some cases it even needed to start with `#!/usr/local/bin/php` and it needed to be set executable with the correct permissions and so on (although this setup was uncommon).

-But this was seen as an impediment.
-So `mod_php` got pretty popular, and it was very similar to `mod_cgi` except it did a few interesting things.
+However, most sites used `mod_php`, a server extension that allowed the web server to handle PHP files directly.
+In many respects it was very similar to `mod_cgi`, except it did a few interesting things.
 One of the undeniable benefits was that it was now able to maintain the database connection persistently, rather than having to re-establish a connection every time a script ran.
 It was also generally a bit nicer for speed because commonly-used PHP scripts could stay in memory and not have to be re-interpreted every time a page was loaded.

-But there are a couple of other implications this led to.
-The main ones we care about are:
+But there were a couple of other implications this led to.
+In particular:

 * It embedded the PHP interpreter into the web server itself (rather than running it as an external program)
-* Since it was already running as an interpreter, it could always run a .php file regardless of its execution permissions — and so that's what it did
+* Since it was no longer shelling out to an external program, it could always run a .php file regardless of its execution permissions — and so that's what it did

 There were a few different variations on this and it didn't always just run PHP from the web server (for example, some of the better hosts figured out that they could have each user run their own separate per-user FastCGI server that would